adaptant-labs/data-minimization-service/README.md

 result output.

 The `type` here refers to the matching data type in [go-minimizer], such as name, email, etc. and is always a named string. `level` similarly matches the `go-minimizer` minimization levels as a string representation.
+There are a number of exceptions to the required inputs based on the minimization level:

-If `anonymize` is specified, the `input` data may be omitted.
+- If `anonymize` is specified, the `input` data may be omitted.
+- If `tokenize` is specified, the `input` and `type` can be omitted.
+- If `mask` is specified, input is required, but `type` can be omitted.
+A mask pattern may also be specified via `pattern`.

 Input schema: